ToyotaInfoTech/RAMN/docs/ctf_writeups.rst

 CTF Write-ups
 =============

-This page contains write-ups of past CTFs using RAMN.
+This page contains write-ups of past CTFs featuring RAMN.
+You can download past CTF firmware and challenge prompts from the `misc folder <https://github.com/ToyotaInfoTech/RAMN/tree/main/misc/past_CTFs>`_ of the github repository.
-Feel free to contact us to add or remove your own write-ups, request more details, or request ECU firmware binaries.
+Feel free to contact us to add or remove your own write-ups.

 DEFCON Embedded Systems Village 2024
 ------------------------------------